alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 ```
 * Entering a value in the fields for `a` and `b` will result in the
   `sum` being recomputed and displayed in its field.
-* Entering a value in the field for the `sum` results in the values for
+* Entering a value in the field for the `sum` results in the values of
   `a` and `b` being updated such that their sum equals the value entered.